agarbuno/ces/README.md

 - `utils` contains the additional tools for running the examples.
 Like test functions, and PDEs constrained functions.
 The goal is to solve inverse problems through an approximate Bayesian method.

-Coming shortly:
+The provided code can be used for the following:
-- MCMC
+- MCMC through Metropolis Hastings.
-- Accelerated MCMC using GPs.
+- Accelerated MCMC using GPs as surrogate models.

 Dependencies:
 - tqdm